 - Have higher interest rates on loans and credit cards

-- Don’t qualify for credit cards or loans
+- Don’t qualify for certain tiers of credit cards or loans

 - Find fewer options in emergencies when they need cash fast

 - Have trouble renting an apartment, or pay higher deposits on rent and utilities